Nastel/tnt4j-stream-jmx/README.md

 * `-ao:*:*!!10000` - is JMX sampler options stating to include all MBeans and schedule sampling every 10 seconds.
 Sampler options are optional - default value is `*:*!30000`.
 Initial sampler delay can be configured by adding numeric parameter `*:*!30000!1000` defining initial sampler delay as 1 second.
 Default sampler delay value is equal to sampling period value.
-* `-cp:javax.net.ssl.trustStore=/your/path/to/truststore.jks -cp:javax.net.ssl.trustStorePassword=truststore_pwd` - is JMX connector
+* `-cp:java.naming.security.authentication=simple -cp:java.naming.factory.initial=com.sun.jndi.ldap.LdapCtxFactory` - is JMX connector
 parameters definitions in properties format `key=value`.
 JMX connector parameters are optional and can be defined multiple times - as many as there are required JMX connector parameters.
-See [Monitoring and Management Using JMX Technology](https://docs.oracle.com/javase/7/docs/technotes/guides/management/agent.html) for more details.
+See [Java API Context class documentation](https://docs.oracle.com/javase/7/docs/api/javax/naming/Context.html) for available properties naming. **NOTE:** If you are using some API extending JNDI, check documentation if it provides some additional connection configuration properties.
 * `-cri:30` - is connection retry interval in seconds.
 In this case it is `30sec` between connect retry attempts.
 Connection retry interval is optional - default value is `10sec`.
 Special values are:
     * `0` indicates no delay between repeating connect attempts.